64bit-awesome/shell-core/README.md

 # shell-core (sc)

-An extendible Linux / Unix shell with pipe and redirection support.
+A simple, yet extendible Linux / Unix shell with pipe and redirection support.

 This program implements the **core** functionalities of a shell: \
 read, parse, fork, setup redirects/pipes, fork, exec, wait (if not ran in background), and repeat.